- Stoner/Post metal

 It feels like at any point any one of the band members could start into another genre like black metal or crust punk, it’s volatile but ultimately stays the course of its own unique sound between them all.
 There’s so many labels I could put on this sound, progressive psychedelic post stoner death/doom?
 It’s getting hard this month with so many bands in the same genre tags but all sound different in their small or big ways.
 There’s only so many ways to describe it.
 Get stoned, listen to this music and maybe write something… or keep staring at your heater.
 Or remove the heater from the room if you’re on hallucinogens.

 It has a raw punk energy thanks to the DIY approach to the production and the range of the vocals which don’t feel committed to one particular style.
 This allows the heavy peaks to really shine and feel authentically angry.
-During the calmer tracks the instruments are constantly squirming and swarming with sound, it’s very psychedelic and occult, shamanic.
+During the calmer tracks the instruments are constantly squirming with atmosphere, it’s very psychedelic and occult, shamanic.
 There is a heavy use of vocal distortion which I believe is used to good effect.
 There’s so many things like this and samples, or 12 minute songs that in other genres typically suck, but they just fit into stoner music so well.
-It’s that collage feel of all of these combinations of images, words and sounds.
+It’s that collage of esoteric imagery, words and sounds.
 There’s definitely something here, a depiction of something – and I dig it.

 It’s been awesome seeing all of these different stoner doom bands lately from so many different places around the world.
 These guys are in Estonia, superfat in Argentina and Ruff Magick from South Africa.
 Then we recently had Weedpecker, Spaceslug, Dopelord and Major Kong on the 4 way split all from Poland.
-It’s been a great year for reviewing music.
-Even in my shitty hot ass country of Australia, I can experience the esoteric and epic music from around the world and talk with those communities.
+2019 has been a great year for reviewing music.
+Even in my shitty hot ass country of Australia, I can experience epic music from around the world and talk with those communities.